moda707/vrpvcsd_of/README.md

-# VRPSCD MARL
+# VRPSCD with Observation function

-Multi-agent Reinforcement Learning for Vehicle Routing Problem with Stochastic Customers and Demands
+We propose a hand engineered obs function (Paper 1 of my PhD)